 A trust is more flexible than a will because it continues to exist after the creator of the trust dies.
 This allows the trust to do more than merely distribute assets, the way a will would.
 In this way, a trust can do everything a will can do, and more.
 Using the same example from above, imagine that Carla wants to use her assets to buy a cabin for her descendants to use when she is gone.
 Instead of the trust instructing Bob to distribute the assets, she simply changes the instructions to tell Bob to buy a cabin and let her descendants use it.
 In this way, a trust can be used to establish an education or scholarship fund, to promote a charity, to feed the hungry, or just about anything else.
 Trust have been established for scientific research, to promote the arts, and even to take care of family pets.
 The downside to a trust is that it is a little more expensive to set up and can be more complicated to administer.
 You also have to make sure to transfer ownership of all your assets into the trust, otherwise you’ll need to do probate for those assets that were not included.

 A final instrument for estate planning (usually used alongside a trust or a will, and not as a replacement) is the POD (payable on death) account.
 This refers to things like life-insurance, savings accounts, and sometimes real estate properties that have a named beneficiary or joint owner.
 These types of things pass outside of a will, a trust, or probate based on a contract with the provider.
 So if you name all your children as the beneficiaries on your life insurance policy, as soon as they present the death certificate to the insurance company, they company will write a check to the people named as beneficiaries.
 This will happen no matter what instructions are contained in a will or trust.
-Just make sure to keep your beneficiaries up to date (adding children as they are born, removing a spouse after death or divorce).
+You need to make sure to keep your beneficiaries up to date (adding children as they are born, removing a spouse after death or divorce).
+Our recommendation is to not rely on these sorts of accounts for your estate plan.
+It is almost always easier and simpler to create a trust, and then name the trust as the beneficiary of the accounts.
+Include whatever instructions you want in the trust.
+This simplifies the process of estate administration, and is more likely to make sure your wishes are followed.